uol-eps-mech-idro/adc6click/design_notes.md

 There were several problems that delayed development.

 One of the key problems was the lack of a circuit diagram for the ADC when used in split power supply mode.
 This caused a lot of time to be spent working out what did work and what didn't.
-This took a lot of time sort out.

-Another was strange behaviour when reading voltages when the internal voltage reference was not set up correctly.
+Another was strange behaviour (as the input voltage was increased, values started going up then went down) when the internal voltage reference was not set up correctly.
+This was found to be a hardware problem.

 Another was that the input voltage needed to be related to ADC ground, not just the difference across the analogue input pins.
-If the voltage was outsidde the input maximum range, clamp diodes inside the ADC protect the device and drastically change the input impedance.
+If the voltage was outside the input maximum range, clamp diodes inside the ADC protect the device and drastically change the input impedance.

 ## Phase 1